Estimation of Parameters for an Archetypal Model of Cardiomyocyte Membrane Potentials: References

 \authorsNames{Muhamad H.N.
 Aziz,, Radostin D. Simitev}

 \authorsEmails{\BIOauthorEmail{hifz$\_$din@um.edu.my}, \BIOauthorEmail{}, \BIOauthorEmail{Radostin.Simitev@glasgow.ac.uk}}

 \authorsPhotos{photoDin05,nophoto,PhotoRadoscaled.jpg}

-\authorsBios{{Aziz graduated from the University of Malaya, Malaysia with a Bachelor in Mathematics in 2014, followed by a Master in Applied Mathematics in 2015 from the University of Glasgow, United Kingdom.
+\authorsBios{{Aziz graduated from Universiti Malaya, Malaysia with a Bachelor in Mathematics in 2014, followed by a Master in Applied Mathematics in 2015 from the University of Glasgow, United Kingdom.
 He recently received his Ph.D in 2021 from the same university in the area of mathematical biology.
-He currently holds a lecturer position at University of Malaya.
-His research interest is in the modelling of cardiac electrophysiology, particularly in investigating the cellular heterogeneity and their responses to cardiac antiarrhythmic drugs.}, {}, {Simitev holds a MSc degree in Particle and Nuclear Physics from the University of Sofia, Bulgaria and a Dr Rer Nat~degree from the University of Bayreuth, Germany.
-After a period of post-doctoral research at the University of Liverpool, Simitev joined the School of Mathematics and Statistics at the University of Glasgow, UK where he currently remains.
-Simitev has held visiting positions at Stanford University, University of California, Los Angeles and the Nordic Institute of Theoretical Physics, Sweden.
-Simitev works in the area of magnetohydrodynamics and convective dynamo theory, where he has made contributions to modelling of geomagnetic polarity reversals, solar cycles and bistability of turbulent dynamos.
-Simitev also works in cardiac excitability and arrhythmogenesis where we has used asymptotic methods to investigate absolute refractoriness in atrial tissues, conduction velocity restitution and initiation of excitable waves.
-Simitev has \href{https://orcid.org/0000-0002-2207-5789}{orcid.org/0000-0002-2207-5789}.} }
+He currently holds a lecturer position at Universiti Malaya.
+His research interest is in the modelling of cardiac electrophysiology, particularly in investigating the cellular heterogeneity and their responses to cardiac antiarrhythmic drugs.}, {}, {Simitev (orcid.org/0000-0002-2207-5789) is a Professor of Applied Mathematics at the University of Glasgow.
+He works in the area of magnetohydrodynamics and convective dynamo theory, where he has made contributions to modelling of geomagnetic polarity reversals, solar cycles and bistability of turbulent dynamos.
+Simitev also works in cardiac excitability and arrhythmogenesis where he has used asymptotic methods to investigate absolute refractoriness in atrial tissues, conduction velocity restitution and initiation of excitable waves.} }

 \biographyAuthors

 \licen